THE HOUSATONIC MODEL YACHT CLUB

 CHAPTER X Membership

-Section 1: Any person is eligible for Active membership.
+Section 1: Membership in the HMYC requires being an active member of the American Model Yachting Association (AMYA).
+Any person is eligible for Active membership.
 Any person under the age of 16 must submit parental consent, in writing before membership can be considered.

 Section 2: Any person, who cannot commute to and from the home pond site because of distance or other valid incapacity and cannot sail, is eligible for Associate Membership.